BernhardPosselt/presentations/slides/cypress.md

 # Commands

 * Only the last failing command chain is retried (there are exceptions)
-* You need to know which methods are commands
+* You need to know which methods are commands and which are retried

 ```ts
 cy.visit('https://example.cypress.io')  // command